Dr. Bradley Eyford DC and Dr. Dena Marie Terranova DC

 Temporary Pain Relief From Headaches

-There are a few options to get temporary pain relief from headaches like:
+There are a few options to get temporary pain relief from headaches such as:

-1. OTC medications such as non-steroidal anti-inflammatory drugs (NSAIDs) and other analgesics
+1. OTC medications such as non-steroidal anti-inflammatory medications (NSAIDs) and other analgesics

 2. Rest